dwar42vo/basic-scanlator/README.md

     - Typeset from All: Uses a text file named all.txt for the translated text, bounding box coordinates and offsets, font name, font size, font color and text bubble clean color.

-    - Interactive Typeset from File: A combination of "Interactive" and "Typeset from file".
+    - Interactive Typeset from File: A combination of "Interactive" and "Typeset from File".

 # Usage